-- Use activity insights to make more sale.
+- Use activity insights to make more sales.

-5. Train your sales reps and implement sales playbook
+5. Train your sales reps and implement a sales playbook

 Now, easily train your sales reps using Salesmate.
 Use previous recordings as use cases for sales reps and help them understand the value proposition of your company.